 Why did he create this work?

-This work is a reference to how difficult it is today, amid the information overload that occurs in contemporary life, for individuals to get the full picture or the whole story when it comes to certain events.
-According to Takehiro, it is simply impossible for individuals to convey real-life conditions and emotions fully via photographs, a fact that has also paved the way for other mediums such as video to take over and dominate the process of storytelling.
+This work references how difficult it is today, amid the information overload that occurs in contemporary life, for individuals to get the full picture or the whole story when it comes to certain events.
+According to Takehiro, it is simply impossible for individuals to fully convey real-life conditions and emotions via photographs, which has also paved the way for other mediums such as video to take over and dominate the process of storytelling.
 Takehiro’s works deal with the potential reconnections between past, current and future generations, as well as reality and difficulty of documentation in these modern times.

 One of the most interesting changes in the Japanese contemporary art scene over the past few years has involved a more prevalent display of art on a range of theoretically sensitive social and political topics.
 Though considered spirited in contrast to some of the more serious works, Takehiro’s work is more playful in a sense as it tests technology rather than challenge it.